 In the final documentary, Restoring Tomorrow, “I serve as a microcosm,” Wolf explains.
 “As a younger person who’s disconnected from this place that matters to him, I started to realize how important places like this were.”

 Restoring Tomorrow took three years to complete, debuting in Los Angeles earlier this month.
-Wolf, who is half-Canadian, will next bring his film to Holy Blossom Temple in Toronto on Sept.
-1 for its Canadian première, ahead of a wider release across North America in October.
+Wolf, who is half-Canadian, will next bring his film to Toronto on Oct.
+12 for its Canadian première, ahead of a wider release across North America.

 During the film’s post-production, Wolf brought it to synagogues across the United States for private screenings, often for boards of directors or executives.
 Some asked him for advice on their own dwindling numbers or fundraising efforts.
 His message remained the same: “If you want to try and recreate what life was like at the synagogue 50 years ago, you’re gonna fail,” he says.
 “We’re not restoring for the past.
 We’re restoring so we preserve that past, to share it with the future.”